 “Science gives the thumbs up.”
 So said the internet summary for the weight loss supplement, Dietspotlight Burn, also known as Burn HD.
-What makes this supplement interesting is that it's produced /marketed by a supplement review (Dietspotlight).
+What makes this weight loss pill interesting is that it's produced /marketed by a supplement review website (Dietspotlight).
 Really?
 Yep.
-In this unbiased review, I'll show you the facts and evidence behind Burn HD and it's active ingredient Meratrim – and show how to save money too.
+In this unbiased review, I'll show you the evidence behind Burn HD and it's active ingredient Meratrim.
+Does this supplement really burn off fat?
 Does Burn HD work or is it a scam?
 Let's see…

 DietSpotlight Burn Benefits